Have you ever chased a dream like it was the last train leaving the station?

 People who delight in their own growth also delight in mine.
 They are not afraid to look at their own reflection, and thus can help me see my areas of improvement, potential mistakes, or misjudgments.

 On the other hand, evasive people who avoid their own challenges will give us a distorted reflection.
-They like to blame, because telling someone else what is wrong with them is easier than looking inwards.
+They like to place blame, because telling someone else what is wrong with them is easier than looking inwards.

 3. Be willing to admit I’m wrong.